SoftCircuits/CsvParser/ReadMe.md

 }
 ```

-The `CsvReader.ReadRow()` method returns `false` when the end of the file is reached.
+The `CsvReader.ReadRow()` method returns `false` when the end of the file has been reached and no more rows can be read.
 The `columns` parameter is passed by reference so it can be resized, if needed.

 ## CsvWriter &lt;T&gt; and CsvReader&lt;T&gt; Classes